beerios/resume-markdown/chris-harley-resume.md

 chris@harleybrewing.com | 216-255-7179 | Saint Paul, MN | https://www.linkedin.com/in/chris-harley/

 A results-driven Engineering Leader with a strong technical background and a proven record of success in regulated environments.
-I directed a $5MM contract project to develop a patient relationship management application and led a service redesign that resulted in a 90% reduction in maintenance time.
+I directed a multi-million dollar project to develop a patient relationship management application and led a service redesign that resulted in a 90% reduction in maintenance time.
 My expertise lies in defining engineering strategy, building high-performing teams, and modernizing development practices to deliver scalable solutions that drive tangible business results.

 ## PROFESSIONAL EXPERIENCE